 4) Let them do your hair and make up

-OK it might be a little painful, you’ll possibly need rubbing alcohol to get the make up off and you might want to look up the FUE hair transplant cost beforehand, but there is nothing that my children like more as an alternative to the Barbie Styling Head than assaulting me with a hairbrush.
+OK it might be a little painful, you’ll possibly need rubbing alcohol to get the make up off, but there is nothing that my children like more as an alternative to the Barbie Styling Head than assaulting me with a hairbrush.

 5) Movie day